 This DIY paper plate Easter baskets craft is so much fun to make with kids!
-This fun Easter craft is perfect for filling treats and gathering eggs at Easter egg hunts.
+This fun Easter project is perfect for filling with treats and gathering eggs at Easter egg hunts.

 How to make Easter baskets with paper